I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pmi/ns-pmi-_pmi_reported_capabilities.md

 This bit is set if the power meter reports data only when the power supply is discharging.
 This is typically the case on mobile battery systems or some uninterruptible power supplies (UPSs).

-`Hysteresis`

-A value, in units of milliseconds, that specifies the hysteresis value.
-This value indicates the margin that is built around the threshold and budget events.
-This value prevents the trigger of unnecessary events when the reading fluctuates very close to one of the thresholds.

-`MaxBudget`

-A value, in units of watts, that specifies the maximum supported power budget.

-`MaximumAverageInterval`

-A value, in units of milliseconds, that specifies the maximum averaging interval.

-`MeasurementType`

-A <a href="..\pmi\ne-pmi-pmi_measurement_type.md">PMI_MEASUREMENT_TYPE</a> enumeration value that specifies the measurement type, such as whether input or output power is measured.

 `MeasurementUnit`

 A <a href="..\pmi\ne-pmi-pmi_measurement_unit.md">PMI_MEASUREMENT_UNIT</a> enumeration value that specifies the measurement unit.